uabrc/uabrc.github.io/docs/cheaha/tutorial/parallelism.md

 Tasks can be distributed on different compute nodes and executed.
 The tasks communicate each other using message passing.
 A widely used standard to achieve this kind of parallelism is Message Passing Interface (MPI).

-## Software Packages that Support Parallelization
+## A Sampling of Parallel Software

 ### Gromacs